umutdundar99/sentiment-analysis/README.md

 - Remove all non-alphanumeric characters and punctuation.
 - Replace multiple whitespaces with a single space.
 - Remove the word "customer" from the conversation.
-- Filter out conversations with highly long lengths (top 5%).
+- Filter out conversations with extremely long lengths (top 5%).
 - Drop empty conversations or rows with missing values.
 - Create a validation split with class balance.